-- ^a Per share net investment income (loss) has been determined on the basis of the weighted average number of shares outstanding during the period. - ^b Total return assumes dividend reinvestment and does not reflect the effect of sales charges. - c Reflects an involuntary contractual expense limitation in effect during the period.
-As a result of such limitation, the expenses of each class reflect a reduction of the following amounts (Note 2):
+- a Per share net investment income has been determined on the basis of the weighted average number of shares outstanding during the period. - b Total return assumes dividend reinvestment and does not reflect the effect of sales charges. - concludes amounts paid through expense offset and/or brokerage service arrangements, if any (Note 2).
+Also excludes acquired fund fees and expenses, if any. - d Includes one-time proxy cost of 0.01%. - e Reflects an involuntary contractual expense limitation in effect during the period.
+As a result of such limitation the expenses of each class reflect a reduction of the following amounts (Note 2):